-The top analysts usually leave for the top PE firms and hedge funds, and everyone else is too burned out after 2 years of 100-hour weeks to want to stay in banking.
+The top analysts usually leave for the top PE firms and hedge funds, and everyone else is too burned out after 2 years of investment banking hours to want to stay in banking.

 But banks that desperately need to hire would much prefer a seasoned analyst to a freshly minted MBA – knowing how everything works saves months of time and piles of money.